Jason Kwan, PhD

 We aim to discover new natural products and their biosynthetic pathways, and to understand the role of natural products in symbiotic relationships.
 We tackle these problems using traditional culture-isolation techniques and in a culture-independent way using shotgun metagenomics.
 In this way, we can investigate symbiotic relationships through direct sequencing of DNA from the host.
 Natural products that are produced in symbiotic relationships that have stood the test of vast evolutionary time are likely to be the most important, both ecologically and as drug candidates.
 However, symbionts from such systems are likely to be extremely recalcitrant to culturing efforts, and may be minor components of a complex microbiome.
 Metagenomic sequence data allows us to elucidate the biosynthetic pathways of natural products, and it often tells us much about the producing organism.
 Understanding how natural products are made allows us to work towards expression of these products in heterologous hosts, potentially allowing us access to these compounds for further study and development.

 Jason received his Master of Pharmacy (MPharm) degree from the University of Bath, United Kingdom in 2004, and a PhD degree from the University of Florida with Hendrik Luesch in 2010.
-He held postdoctoral research position at the University of Utah under Eric W. Schmidt (2010-2013).
+He held a postdoctoral research position at the University of Utah under Eric W. Schmidt (2010-2013).
 He joined the faculty at the School of Pharmacy in 2013.

 - MPharm 2004 Master of Pharmacy - University of Bath, United Kingdom